deepakkapse29/appdev/README.md

 # appdev
 This project is to develop an app<br>
-All are welcome to collaborate
+All are welcome to collaborate<br>
+Hi hello